Last Update: November 2020

 What you probably don’t know is that pulp magazines are still alive.

-Back in the old days, there were so many pulp magazines all a writer needed to do to earn his or her pay was shopping around a short story.
+Back in the old days, there were so many pulp magazines that all a writer needed to do was shopping around a short story.

 Sure, these cheap magazines didn’t pay much (if they paid at all), but you were published.